containers/dnsname/README.md

 ## Overview

 This plugin sets up the use of dnsmasq on a given CNI network so that Pods can resolve each other by name.
-When configured, the pod and its IP address are added to a network specific hosts file that dnsmasq will read in.
+When configured, the pod and its IP address are added to a network specific hosts file that dnsmasq reads in.
 Similarly, when a pod is removed from the network, it will remove the entry from the hosts file.
 Each CNI network will have its own dnsmasq instance.

-The *dnsname* plugin was specifically designed for the [Podman](https://github.com/containers/libpod) container engine.
+The *dnsname* plugin was specifically designed for the [Podman](https://github.com/containers/podman) container engine.
 Follow the [mini-tutorial](README_PODMAN.md) to use it with Podman.